 Work with traders & Food vendors to support our mission

 In 2019, we are committed to the following:

 Plastics Free and Re-Use Initiatives

-We are working to provide a central feature of a drinks fountain/watering hole on the main Festival site to provide fresh water for all attendees.
+We have a central feature of a drinks fountain/watering hole on the main Festival site to provide fresh water for all attendees.
 No one will sell bottled water on site but encourage people to bring or buy their own re-usable water bottle this year.
-This saves a minimum of 1800 single use plastic bottles compared to last years Festival .
+This saves a minimum of 1800 single use plastic bottles compared to the inaugural Festival of 2017 .

 Our Traders have been asked to not supply single use plastic items for sale (especially toys for children)

 Our Bar is providing a sustainable solution as an alternative to ‘plastic’ pint serving vessels.
 We cannot allow glass on the Festival site - but will ask all festival go-ers to bring their own stainless steel cup/bottle for re-use.
 There will be no Plastic Straws.